Exporting and re-importing

 You can also export your ProBuilder Mesh to the Unity

-Caution: When you export a ProBuilder Mesh to file, remember that if you want to re-import and use ProBuilder tools and actions on it, you need to ProBuilderize first.
+Caution: When you export a ProBuilder Mesh to file, remember that if you want to re-import and use ProBuilder tools on it, you need to ProBuilderize first.

 This section provides information on which formats are available, how to export ProBuilder objects to file, and also some tips for re-importing back into Unity.